The Benefits of Turmeric for Inflammation

 -gluten

-Many people suffer with gluten allergies and don't even realize.
+Many people suffer from gluten allergies and don't even realize it.
 They may go on for years before actually realizing the source of their inflammation is from foods that contain gluten.
-You don't have to have a gluten allergy to choose to follow a gluten free diet.
+You don't have to have a gluten allergy to choose to follow a gluten-free diet.
 If you find yourself dealing with chronic inflammation, consider the diet change to see if you notice a difference.

 There's acute inflammation and chronic inflammation.
-Here's the difference with the two:
+Here's the difference between the two:

 Acute has symptoms of redness, pain, heat, and swelling.
 When many think of inflammation this is usually the type that comes to mind.